SamShrubo/CSCE435_Group26_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort: A sorting algorithm that scales well with parallel computing architecture.
 The algorithm requires the array to be size of 2^n where n is a positive integer value.
 It process the array recursively as subarrays and sort them into bitonic arrays.
 It will be implemented on the Grace Cluster using MPI.
-- Sample Sort: Will be implemented using MPI on the Grace cluster.
-The initial large problem array will split into multiple sub-arrays to be distributed across Grace's nodes and processors.
-Each sub-array will be sorted using quicksort.
-Bucket sort will be used after samples are chosen from the sub-arrays.
+- Sample Sort: Implemented using MPI on the Grace cluster.
+Appropriately sized arrays will be generated on each process and sorted using quicksort.
+Samples are taken from each process's local array, and a sample is then taken from the set of samples.
+Using the final sample, array elements are sorted into buckets, rearranged, and sorted locally.
+All sub-arrays are conglomerated back together, resulting in a sorted large array.
 - Merge Sort: Implement using MPI on the Grace cluster, split the initial array into multiple sub-arrays to distribute across the network of nodes and processors
-- Radix Sort: Impleneted using MPI on Grace cluster.
+- Radix Sort: Implemented using MPI on Grace cluster.
 The inital array will be split into multiple smaller arrays across the nodes and processors, will be using least significant digit version
 - Column Sort: A parallel sorting algorithm that is well suited for sorting data arranged in a 2D grid.
 The matrix is sorted column-wise, transposed, and sorted again row-wise.
 This process is repeated until the matrix is sorted.
 This algorithm will be implemented using MPI on the Grace cluster.

 ### 2b.
 Pseudocode for each parallel algorithm